magento/devdocs/guides/v2.0/javascript-dev-guide/javascript/js_init.md

 * TOC
 {:toc}

-## Initialize a JS component in a PHTML template {#init_phtml}
+## Insert a JS component in a PHTML template {#init_phtml}
-Depending on your task, you might want to use declarative or imperative initialization.
+Depending on your task, you might want to use declarative or imperative notation.
 Both ways are described in the following sections.

-### Declarative initialization
+### Declarative notation

-Declarative JS component initialization allows preparing all the configuration on the backend side and outputting it to the page source using standard tools.
+Using the declarative notation to insert a JS component allows preparing all the configuration on the backend side and outputting it to the page source using standard tools.
+You should use declarative notation if your JavaScript component requries initialization.

-In Magneto 2 there are two ways of declarative initialization:
+In Magneto 2 there are two ways of declarative notation:

  - using the `data-mage-init` attribute
  - using the `<scrtipt type="text/x-magento-init" />` tag

-Both ways are described further
+Both ways are described further.

-#### Declarative initialization using the `data-mage-init` attribute {#data_mage_init}
+#### Declarative notation using the `data-mage-init` attribute {#data_mage_init}

-Use the <code>data-mage-init</code> attribute to initialize a JS component on a certain HTML element.
+Use the <code>data-mage-init</code> attribute to insert a JS component in a certain HTML element.
 The following code sample is an illustration.
-Here a JS component is initialized on the `<nav/>` element:
+Here a JS component is inserted in the `<nav/>` element:
 <pre>
 &lt;nav data-mage-init='{ &quot;&lt;component_name&gt;&quot;: {...} }'&gt;&lt;/nav&gt;
 </pre>

-When initialized on a certain element, the script is called only for this particular element.
-It is not automatically initialized for other elements of this type on the page.
+When inserted in a certain element, the script is called only for this particular element.
+It is not automatically called for other elements of this type on the page.

-##### How the JS initialization using `data-mage-init` is processed {#init_process}
+##### How `data-mage-init` is processed {#init_process}

 On DOM ready, the `data-mage-init` attribute is parsed to extract components' names and configuration to be applied to the element.
-Depending on the type of the JS component initialized, processing is performed as follows:
+Depending on the type of the inserted JS component, processing is performed as follows:
 <ul>

 <li>If an object is returned, the initializer tries to find the <code>&lt;component_name&gt;</code> key.
 If the corresponding value is a function, the initializer passes the <code>config</code> and <code>element</code> values to this function.